-These separate financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRSs").
+These separate financial statements have been prepared in accordance with IFRS Accounting Standards.

 These separate financial statements are the separate financial statements of the parent JSC Freedom Finance.
 The subsidiary is not consolidated in these separate financial statements.
-Investments in subsidiary was accounted for at cost, less impairment loss, if any.
-These separate financial statements should be read in conjunction with the consolidated financial statements of JSC Freedom Finance, which were authorized for the issue by Management Board of the Company on 28 April 2023.
+Investments in subsidiaries were accounted for at cost, less impairment loss, if any.
+These separate financial statements should be read in conjunction with the consolidated financial statements of JSC Freedom Finance, which were authorized for the issue by Management Board of the Company on 28 April 2025.